TandurasPub/CasterDamageCalc/README.md

 I have 0 idea how to actually support Mac, and if you're on Linux I'm gonna trust you know how to get it working for yourself.

 ### Prerequisites
-Don't trust random .exes from discord folk unless you really trust the dude, or know how to run them safely.
+Random warning - don't trust random .exes from discord folk unless you really trust the dude, or know how to run them safely.

 If you do, you can run the .exe found in the dist folder and it should work without any finagling.
+The .json files in the dist folder can be edited to adjust the pre-sets, and spell balancing.

 Otherwise, you can install python and run the code in tester.py yourself for the text-based calculator.